 (2) This section has effect despite any other provision of this Act.

-[Section 100B inserted by No. 42 of 2004 s.
+[Section 100B inserted: No. 42 of 2004 s.
 89.]

 101. Powers

 WorkCover WA may do all things that are necessary, expedient, or desirable to be done for or in connection with the performance of its functions and without limiting the generality of the foregoing or the powers expressly conferred elsewhere in this Act WorkCover WA has power —